The Basics of Ethereum (ETH) & How It Works

 Benefits and real-world applications of the Ethereum network.

 Smart contracts on the Ethereum network have led to innovative real-world applications that have touched several industries such as finance, real estate, medical, gaming, advertising, retail, logistics and supply chain management, sporting and transportation.
 A popular example is Decentralized Finance, or DeFi, which was first established on the Ethereum network to access financial products and services without an intermediary.
-More recently, the Ethereum blockchain has been used as the platform for NFT marketplaces which are decentralized secure Non-Fungible Tokens or NFT's that are attached to unique items such as artwork and collectibles.
+More recently, the Ethereum blockchain has been used as the platform for NFT marketplaces, which are decentralized, secure, Non-Fungible Tokens or NFTs that are attached to unique items such as artwork and collectibles.

-What Are The Pros & Cons of Ethereum?
+The Pros & Cons of Ethereum

 The launch of Ethereum and smart contract functionality marked a turning point in the history of cryptocurrencies.
 Like Bitcoin, Ethereum is censorship-resistance meaning that no single entity can alter the network and the data stored within it.
 Every transaction that is ever completed on the blockchain can be retrieved and reviewed.
 The programmability of the blockchain has also facilitated many of the DeFi, NFT and crypto-based protocols that currently exist.

 Although the supply of the native cryptocurrency ETH is inflationary, the new deflationary mechanism should keep the coin’s value stable.
-In addition to the increased efficiency of the Ethereum 2.0 upgrade, ETH is widely available in the market that is accessible from hundreds of cryptocurrency trading platforms worldwide.
+In addition to the increased efficiency of the Ethereum 2.0 upgrade, ETH is widely available in the market and is accessible from hundreds of cryptocurrency trading platforms worldwide.

 Ethereum ProsEthereum Cons